SHOWS AVAILABLE

 First half Ellington, second half Basie.
 Tormé all the way.

-A stunning big band reinvention of Mel Tormé’s legendary 1961 Verve LP , arranged by the great Johnny Mandel, Dig the Duke, Dig the Count is comprised of twelve songs from the album in their original order, plus a few other Basie/Ellington surprises.
-It’s the perfect canvas for James to inject his own instincts and style, as he pulls new colors, textures, and moods out of a collection of Basie and Ellington arrangements that cannot be heard anywhere else.
+A stunning reinvention of Mel Tormé’s legendary 1961 Verve LP , arranged by the great Johnny Mandel, Dig the Duke, Dig the Count is comprised of twelve big-band songs from the album, plus a few other Basie/Ellington surprises.
+It’s the perfect canvas for James to inject his own instincts and style, as he pulls new colors, textures, and moods out of a this collection of Basie & Ellington arrangements.

 THE BIRTH OF THE WEST COAST